e1du/Blooket-Hacks/README.md

  2. Go into blooket and click your cursor with two fingers lightly
  3. Click inspect and go to the console
  4. Press ctrl, then go back into the console (If there are two yellow warnings, you did it correct.)
  5. Paste the code in the console and click enter, then your done.
-(If this doesn't work, use this link: <a href="https://www.youtube.com/watch?v=fnclOY-l6MI">How to Use the hacks:
+(If this doesn't work, use this link: <a href="https://www.youtube.com/watch?v=fnclOY-l6MI">How to Use the hacks:</a> AND IF THAT DOESNT WORK! search how to use them.)

 ## Features:
 - Main Hacks: